New Zealand Button History

 Then printing at the bottom, and on the back occurred (identical wording except for the country’s name).

 Press, 15th February 1955 page 16.
-Note the button on the bottom left is seen on the above card.
+Note the button on the lower left is seen on the above card.

 A bit of a mystery: Beauclaire cards, but the G. Herring concept of cardigan buttons with a backing disk and a different brand name, Astoria.
 Who had copied whom?